puppetlabs/puppet-docs/source/learning/agent_master_basic.markdown

 Running Puppet in agent/master mode works much the same way --- the main difference is that it moves the manifests and compilation to the puppet master server.
 Agents don't have to have see any manifest files at all, and have no access to configuration information that isn't in their own catalog.

 ![Diagram of an agent requesting a catalog, which gets compiled and served by a puppet master and applied by the agent][split]

-### How Do Agents Get Configurations?

-Puppet's agent/master mode is **pull-based.** Usually, agents are configured to periodically fetch a catalog and apply it, and the master controls what goes into that catalog.
-(For the next few exercises, though, you'll be triggering runs manually.)

 The Agent Subcommand
 -----